An Apology for Money

+Ideally, in a purely commodity based monetary system, barter could be maintained forever.
+For in such a system some commodities, say gold, copper or silver, take on effectively the role of money.
+Everyone in the possession of this commodity can acquire anything else, as this commodity is accepted as barter by anybody else.
+Commodity money needs no monetization, as the market value of the commodity could, at least in ideal markets, be related to the market value of the asset exchanged, thus fixing the price in terms of the commodity (money).

-So how exactly does money enter the system in the first place?
-The answer is {\em monetization,} i.e., the process of converting some asset into some form of money that is generally accepted as a settlement of an exchange or a debt.
-Obviously, in order to be ``generally accepted,'' the issuing agency has to be a publicly certified and accepted {\em authority.} Commodity money needs no monetization, as the market value of the commodity could, at least in ideal markets, be related to the market value of the asset exchanged, thus fixing the price in terms of the commodity (money).
+This is not the case for fiat money, because this type of medium of exchange, or (legal) tender, has almost no intrinsic commodity value whatsoever.
+So how exactly does fiat money enter the system in the first place?
+The answer is through {\em monetization,} that is, the process of converting some asset into some form of money that is generally {\em believed} and {\em accepted} as a settlement of an exchange or a debt.
+Obviously, in order to be generally accepted, the issuing agency has to be a publicly certified and accepted {\em authority.}

-Fiat money presents no intrinsic value, and thus cannot be directly related by its (nonexistent) commodity value.
-As a substitute of intrinsic value, some (central or noncentral) bank authority issuing the fiat money ``guarantees'' and ``certifies'' its value.
-Pointedly stated, in an almost ``magical'' manner, some agency (im)prints something on a sheet of paper or digital account, and in that manner ``creates'' money out of ``thin air.''
+Fiat money presents no intrinsic commodity value, and thus cannot be directly related by its (nonexistent) commodity value.
+As a substitute of intrinsic commodity value, some (central or noncentral) bank authority issuing the fiat money {\em guarantees} and {\em certifies} its value.
+Pointedly stated, in an almost magical manner, some agency (im)prints something on a sheet of paper or digital account, and in that manner creates money out of ``thin air.''